 The Europeans did not consider attempting to build more boats, for they believed that they were now within walking distance of Pánuco.
 (Actually, they were over 500 miles away.)
 With winter approaching, however, most of them believed they would be better off staying where they were, especially considering the rivers and bays they would undoubtedly have to cross.
 They selected their four most able-bodied men, who were all good swimmers, to go to Pánuco and send for help for those who remained.
 One native from the island went along with them as a guide.

 At least one of the Narváez Expedition's boats made it to the Texas shore intact.
 As Cabeza de Vaca noted, Governor Narváez had the strongest and fittest men on his boat, and they were rowing hard to shore the last time he saw them.
-This boat presumably reached the coast of either eastern Texas or, more likely, Louisiana a few days before the two boats landed on Follet's Island.
+This boat presumably reached the coast of Louisiana a few days before the two boats landed on Follet's Island.
 Narváez and his party continued their previous method of skimming the coast westward, landing wherever they thought they could find food or water.
 Unfortunately, they must not have seen any sign of their fellow survivors or their boats as they navigated past Follet's Island.

 The boat carrying Alonso Enriquez and the friars capsized or wrecked on the mouth of a river west of Follet's Island.
 This was most likely the San Bernard River in Brazoria County.
 The men left the boat and began walking along the coast.
 Sometime later, Narváez's boat caught up with them.
 Narváez passed them and continued on his way until he reached Cavallo Pass at Matagorda Bay.
 He took his people across, then came back for Enriquez's party and took them across.
 The combined parties camped that evening on the western shore of the pass.
 Narváez and two other men - all three of whom may have been sick - remained on the boat, with no water or supplies.
 A north wind came up that night, and in the morning, the boat was gone.
 Neither it nor Narváez or the other men were ever seen again.
 (For more information about the Narváez Expedition survivors at Cavallo Pass, please see our article, "Identifying the Inlet of Espíritu Santo.")